 The program allows students to attend classes spoken in Spanish and English from grades K-12.

-Right now, the program follows a path that begins at Forest Glen Elementary, then moves to Fall Creek Valley Middle School, and then on to Lawrence North High School.
+Right now, the program follows a path that begins at Forest Glen Elementary, then moves to Fall Creek Valley Middle School, and then on to Lawrence Central High School.

 This fall, however, dual-immersion will expand to Skiles Test Elementary, Belzer Middle School, and Lawrence Central High School.